Law and Psychology

 Attorney Kimmel was among the first to identify justice-seeking in the form of revenge as a compulsive behavior similar to substance abuse and other addictions — but with the added terrifying consequence that people suffering from this affliction not only ruin their own lives but leave a trail of victims in their wake.
 He first published his work in this area in his 2005 book Suing for Peace, which explores the origins of this behavior and offers a 9-step program called “The Nonjustice System“ to help break the grip of this addiction, which is a root cause of violence and anti-social behavior.

 Since publishing Suing for Peace, Attorney Kimmel has collaborated with neuroscientists, medical sociologists, psychologists, and addiction experts at the Yale School of Medicine, the Perelman School of Medicine at the University of Pennsylvania, and the Hershey College of Medicine at the Pennsylvania State University in exploring the brain-biological basis for justice addiction.
 Attorney Kimmel is currently a Lecturer in Psychiatry at the Yale School of Medicine, Department of Psychiatry and a Co-Director of the Yale Collaborative for Motive Control Studies.
-He is leading the movement to expand the national debate about violence prevention beyond gun control to include motive control and developed and studied the first motive control method for reducing violence by targeting the desire for revenge, which is now available to all as a free mobile device app called the Miracle Court App.
+He is leading the movement to expand the national debate about violence prevention beyond gun control to include motive control.
+He developed and studied the first motive control method for reducing violence by targeting the desire for revenge, which is now available to all as a free mobile device app called the Miracle Court App.
 He is the creator of SavingCain.org, the first-of-it’s-kind website aimed at saving lives by providing support and resources to help potential murderers and mass shooters overcome the desire to kill and that has received international news coverage.
-He has testified before the Judiciary Committee of the Pennsylvania General Assembly and the Pennsylvania Department of Health, and the State of Connecticut Sentencing Commission, and served as an advisor to the CURE Addiction Center of Excellence: Brain Mechanisms of Relapse and Recovery at the University of Pennsylvania Center for Addiction Studies.
+He has testified before the Judiciary Committee of the Pennsylvania General Assembly, the Pennsylvania Department of Health, and the State of Connecticut Sentencing Commission, and served as an advisor to the CURE Addiction Center of Excellence: Brain Mechanisms of Relapse and Recovery at the University of Pennsylvania Center for Addiction Studies.
 A summary of recent brain imaging studies charting a brain-biological basis for justice-seeking as an addictive disorder can be found by clicking here.